awayken/miles.ink/README.md

     npm start

-## Updating the Service Worker

-Miles.ink is a simple [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
-The `sw.js` file was built using [Workbox](https://workboxjs.org/), and it's a good idea to update it when changes are made to the site.
-I'd like to work this into the deploy step at some point.
-The generator will use a config file so builds will be consistent.
-You must have Workbox installed.

-To update the service worker:

-    workbox generateSW workbox-cli-config.js

 ## Deploying Miles.ink

 Miles.ink uses Glynn to deploy it.
 For obvious reasons, the `_glynn.yml` file is not committed with the project.